-Collection: Morganite
+Collection: MORGANITE

 Morganite, also known as "pink beryl", "rose beryl", "pink emerald", and "cesian (or caesian) beryl", is a rare light pink to rose-colored gem-quality variety of beryl.
 Orange/yellow varieties of morganite can also be found, and color banding is common.
 It can be routinely heat treated to remove patches of yellow and is occasionally treated by irradiation to improve its color.
 The pink color of morganite is attributed to Mn2+ ions.